codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 ### 7.1 Add layouts for incoming and outgoing messages

 In this lab we will learn how to use adapter to create different views for incoming and outgoing messages.
+In other words, we can have two different types of items, with different designs, coexisting within a single RecyclerView.

-We will be showing the outgoing messages with our gravatar on the right and all the incoming messages with gravatars and sender names on the left.
-You can read more about creating gravatars [here](https://en.gravatar.com/site/implement/images/).
+- **Outgoing messages** will be displayed in the RecyclerView with your gravatar on the right
+- **Incoming messages** will be displayed in the same RecyclerView, but with gravatars and sender names on the left

+📖 _You can read more about creating gravatars [here](https://en.gravatar.com/site/implement/images/). _

-Now we need to create two layout file to represent each chat type of message - incoming & outgoing - in the list view.
+Now we need to create two layout files, one to represent each chat type of message - incoming & outgoing - in the RecyclerView.
 Put this into `res/layout/message_incoming.xml`:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>